Wafl97/OSDS/L2/README.md

 Dockerfile:

-Here are both the Dockerfiles from E2 and E4 used in the SQL and WEB dirs respectivly, with the included folders.
+Here are both the Dockerfiles from E2 and E4 used in the SQL and WEB dirs respectively, with the included folders.

 docker-compose:
 ```yml